 - My favorite vegan butter to use is Earth Balance.

-I can’t believe this healthy bread tastes so good.
+It's hard to believe this healthy bread tastes so good.
 I love that it uses whole grains as I’m always trying to get my kids to eat more fiber.
-I will be making this bread regularly from now on.